ezsystems/commerce-documentation/docs/guide/product_description/monitoring_and_control.md

 Only if an ERP system is connected!

-The ERP performance viewer shows the efficiency of the connection between the shop and the ERP system in a monitoring.It allows to see the number of the different requests per date and time.
+The ERP performance viewer shows the efficiency of the connection between the shop and the ERP system in a monitoring.
+It allows to see the number of the different requests per date and time.

 The monitoring tool regularly checks the connection to the ERP via a test request.